 Rick is a management professional with over 20 years of retail management experience.
 Rick previously managed over 40 employees while increasing sales and executing profit improvements.
 He excels at providing excellent customer service, often serving as a mentor to his peers.

-Rick is a graduate of the University of Missouri with a bachelor's degree in business administration with an emphasis in both management and finance.
+Rick is a graduate of the University of Missouri with a bachelor's degree in business administration with an emphasis in management and finance.
 He is involved in his community, serving as a basketball, baseball and soccer coach.

 Copyright © 2021 GunBusters - All Rights Reserved